derollins/playNano/docs/processing.rst

 Pipeline Structure and Step Types
 ---------------------------------

-A :class:`~playNano.processing.pipeline.ProcessingPipeline` organizes transformations into sequential steps applied to an :class:`~playNano.afm_stack.AFMImageStack`.
+A :class:`~playnano.processing.pipeline.ProcessingPipeline` organizes transformations into sequential steps applied to an :class:`~playnano.afm_stack.AFMImageStack`.
 Each step performs a specific task such as filtering, masking, or alignment and can be configured with parameters.
 Steps are executed in order, and results are tracked with metadata to ensure reproducibility.

-After execution, the :attr:`~playNano.afm_stack.AFMImageStack.data` attribute is updated with the final processed array.
+After execution, the :attr:`~playnano.afm_stack.AFMImageStack.data` attribute is updated with the final processed array.

 Operation Types